cfengine/documentation/overview/system-overview/design-center/design-center-write-sketch.markdown

 The next step is to actually wrap the revised policy file into the appropriate structure required by a sketch, which includes putting the file into its own directory.
-Add to that directory a **README**  file and a file named **sketch.json** that contains all the metadata about the sketch, as well as all the information needed to configure and invoke it.
+Add to that directory a `README`  file and a file named `sketch.json` that contains all the metadata about the sketch, as well as all the information needed to configure and invoke it.
 You can find the full specification in the
-[Writing a Design Center Sketch](https://github.com/cfengine/design-center/blob/master/howto/etch_a_sketch.md) guide, but you can also use the **sketchify** command in `cf-sketch` to do it automatically.
-The sketchify command reads the policy file, asks you for the appropriate information, and produces a ready-to-use sketch in your local checkout of the Design Center repository.
+[Writing a Design Center Sketch](https://github.com/cfengine/design-center/blob/master/howto/etch_a_sketch.md) guide, but you can also use the `sketchify` command in `cf-sketch` to do it automatically.
+The `sketchify` command reads the policy file, asks you for the appropriate information, and produces a ready-to-use sketch in your local checkout of the Design Center repository.

-The sketchify command takes as its only argument the file the contains our policy file, which it reads and analyzes for bundles of type `agent`.
+The `sketchify` command takes as its only argument the file the contains our policy file, which it reads and analyzes for bundles of type `agent`.
 Our policy file contains only one bundle, so it is used automatically as the entry point for the sketch (if more than one agent bundle is found, you will be asked which one you want to use as the sketch entry point):

 ```
-# ./cf-sketch.pl sketchify /vagrant/password_expiration.cf
+# /var/cfengine/design-center/bin/cf-sketch sketchify /vagrant/password_expiration.cf
 Reading file '/vagrant/password_expiration.cf'.
 Automatically choosing the only agent bundle in /vagrant/password_expiration.cf:
         'password_expiration'